henkisdabro/platform-url-click-id-parameters/README.md

 A living collection of url parameters from various traffic platforms (organic and paid).

-## Purpose of click ID's
+## Purpose of Click ID's

-Advertising and social media platforms have all incorporated the use of click ID's, which in effect are url parameters decorated (suffixed) onto any destination URL added inside the platform.
-These are mostly used in conjunction with the platforms' marketing tag (pixel) which is recommended to be placed on the brands' website.
-The tag commonly references the click id in the URL, and drops a first-party cookie in the users' browser, to be used later on for conversion attribution back on the platform itself.
+Social media (and advertising) platforms usually incorporate click ID's on outbound links, which in effect are url parameters suffixed onto any destination URL added from within the platform.
+The parameters are used in conjunction with the platforms' marketing tag (pixel) which they recommend to place on the brands' website.
+The tag commonly references the click ID and drops a first-party cookie in the users' browser with the value of the click ID parameter, which it later uses for attribution purposes.

-Example: a brand creates an image post with a headline, description and a landing page URL, which they post on Facebook or Instgram, leading the user to the brand's homepage.
-On the brand's site, they run GA4 to collect user behaviour and struggle with the native `page_location` parameter that becomes unique for evey new click from that post.
-Using a list similar to this, you can anticipate any incoming traffic from these platforms and build a tools or config that helps with this, such as sending a "cleaned" URL that can be used for reporting.
+Example: a brand creates a post on Facebook with a headline, description and a landing page URL, meant to encourage and lead a user to the brand's website.
+The brand relies on GA4 on their site to collect user behaviour and struggle with the native `page_location` dimension which is littered with hundreds of unique rows, as every pageview generated from that post arrives on the site with a unique click ID in the URL.
+Using a list similar to this, the brand can anticipate incoming traffic from any of these platforms (they might not always know from where traffic comes) and build a tool or configure URL manipulation on their backend (e.g. GTM, Google Analytics, GA3, GA4) that helps with this, such as sending "cleaned" URL that can be used for reporting.

-## Use Cases

-A list like that can be used for URL parameter exclusion, filtering and other manipulation tasks from within tag management applications, analytics tools such as GTM, Google Analytics, GA3 and GA4. .

 ## Active list | updated 25 May 2022